O Raio da Vella Albariño

 LOCATION, SOIL, CLIMATE:

 Rías Baixas is tucked into the green rolling hills of the northwest corner of Spain, just above Portugal, hugging the deep blue Atlantic coastline.
 It is a breathtaking region overall, and the sub-region of Val do Salnes, the birthplace of Albariño, is no exception.
 Within the five unique subzones that fall under the D.O.
 Rías Baixas , Val do Salnes’ prime location is the coolest and most fertile area of the D.O. on the Atlantic coast of Spain.
-The O Raio da Vella vineyard is planted next to Sketch on the Atlantic in the municipality of Castrelo de Mino in Pontevedra.
+The O Raio da Vella vineyard is planted next to the Atlantic in the municipality of Castrelo de Mino in Pontevedra.
 The 1.5 hectare estate is planted half to Albariño and the other half to indigenous red varieties.
 It has a planting density of 1400 vines, traditionally trellised in sandy and kaolin soils of granitic origin.

 Intense aromas of Meyer Lemon, bay leaf, fennel, white grapefruit, lime rind with a hint of paperwhites and lemon meringue.
 What is found in the nose follows through on the palate with the addition of fennel, quince and silky olive oil texture.
 The wine has beautiful length with a backbone of acidity and salinity that hints at its proximity to the ocean.